mjguisado/speedis/README.md

 Speedis is a high-performance HTTP caching layer that leverages Redis for storage.
 It optimizes response times by reducing direct requests to the origin server.
-It alson implements various mechanisms to minimize the risk of overflow on the origin server.
+It implements mechanisms to protect origin servers against overloading.

 ## Features
 - **Redis-based caching**: Leveraging `Redis` to store and retrieve cached responses efficiently.